MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.DeviceManagement.Enrolment/Update-MgRoleManagementDirectory.md

   - `[ResourceScopes <String[]>]`: List of the scopes or permissions the role definition applies to.
 Currently only / is supported.
 Read-only when isBuiltIn is true.
 DO NOT USE.
 This will be deprecated soon.
 Attach scope to role assignment.
   - `[RolePermissions <IMicrosoftGraphUnifiedRolePermission[]>]`: List of permissions included in the role.
 Read-only when isBuiltIn is true.
 Required.
     - `[AllowedResourceActions <String[]>]`: Set of tasks that can be performed on a resource.
 Required.
     - `[Condition <String>]`: Optional constraints that must be met for the permission to be effective.
+Not supported for custom roles.
     - `[ExcludedResourceActions <String[]>]`: Set of tasks that may not be performed on a resource.
 Not yet supported.
   - `[TemplateId <String>]`: Custom template identifier that can be set when isBuiltIn is false but is read-only when isBuiltIn is true.
 This identifier is typically used if one needs an identifier to be the same across different directories.
   - `[Version <String>]`: Indicates version of the role definition.
 Read-only when isBuiltIn is true.

-ROLEELIGIBILITYSCHEDULEINSTANCES <IMicrosoftGraphUnifiedRoleEligibilityScheduleInstance\[]>: Instances for role eligibility requests.
+ROLEELIGIBILITYSCHEDULEINSTANCES <IMicrosoftGraphUnifiedRoleEligibilityScheduleInstance[]>: Instances for role eligibility requests.
   - `[AppScope <IMicrosoftGraphAppScope>]`: appScope
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.